Monster's Ball match

-A Monster's Ball match is a professional wrestling, hardcore match staged by Impact Wrestling.
-Originally, the key premise of the match was that all contenders were sequestered alone in a locked room without light, food, or water for 24 hours before the match.
-This stipulation is intended to induce extreme feelings of aggression in the competitors.
+A Monster's Ball match is a professional wrestling, hardcore match type that originated in and is primarily staged by Total Nonstop Action Wrestling (TNA - known as Impact Wrestling from 2017–2023).

+The key premise of the match is that all contenders are (in storyline) sequestered alone in a locked room without light, food, or water for 24 hours before the match, to induce extreme feelings of aggression in the competitors.
 Once released, the wrestlers fight one another in a no disqualification match, with the usage of weapons encouraged.
 Victory can be achieved by pinfall or submission, with the match ending as soon as one wrestler is pinned or submits (there is no elimination format).

-Due to the hardcore nature of the match, the Monster's Ball typically features numerous high spots.
-There have been 56 matches conducted by Impact Wrestling, with several unaffiliated independent promotions hosting the match as well.
-The match has almost always featured Abyss in some capacity.
-Having wrestled in 48 of 56 matches in Impact Wrestling and managing in one, it is his signature match.
-There are various weapons frequently used in the match, including thumb tacks, "Janice" (A board filled with nails, Abyss' signature weapon), and barbed wire.
+There have been 60 Monster's Ball matches conducted by TNA, with several unaffiliated independent promotions hosting the match type as well.
+It was the signature match stipulation of Abyss.
+Before his retirement in 2019, he had appeared in 48 of the 50 Monster's Ball matches held by TNA to that point and managed in another.

-Match history
+Match history (TNA)

 Participant list

-51 wrestlers took part in Monster's Ball matches and 13 knockouts competed in a monster's ball match.
-Abyss holds the record for most participation in a monster ball match having competed in 48 matches & managed in 1 and holds the record for most victories 19.
+In TNA, 56 wrestlers have taken part in Monster's Ball matches.
+Abyss holds the record for most participations, having competed in 48 such matches, and the record for most victories with 19.